Archan6el/NSA-Codebreaker-2024-Writeup/Task3.md

 We learn two key things from this.
 First, the `server` executable seems to be using something called `rpc`, which we can deduce from the `rpc error` message.
 Second, the executable needs to be able to ping some kind of auth service in order to work.

-After doing some research, `rpc` is a protocol used to call remote functions.
+After doing some research, we find that `rpc` is a protocol used to call remote functions.
 So the `server` executable is probably trying to call some kind of ping function from an auth server.
 Let's pop `server` into Ghidra and Binja and see what we find.
 I like to use both, since in some cases, Ghidra makes it easier to see some things than Binja, and vice versa.

 After Ghidra does its analysis, we find that `server` is a Go binary.
 Trying to find the main function, we find a whole lot of interesting functions, but among them, two `Ping` functions